 Speaking of personal passions, you can also ask each team member to host a “Learn Something New” Tuesdays where they teach on a topic that they’re knowledgeable about.
 This taste of leadership will help each team member feel involved and validated in the community that you’ve created.

 Transparency is one of the most important principles for the modern teamwork model.
 No more closed door meetings– everyone should know what everyone else is doing.
-To do this, create a detailed roadmap with everyone’s roles clearly defined and then share it with your entire team.
+To do this, create a team runbook with everyone’s roles, responsibilities, and expectations clearly defined and then share it with your entire team.

 Every team member should understand how they fit into the overall plan.
 Everyone should know where their role ends and the other person’s role begins.